Echecrates/MonitorBlackout/README.md

 # MonitorBlackout
 This is a Powershell script that blacks out a (second) monitor.
 Users can disable/re-enable the script with a hotkey (Ctrl + Alt + B) and a system tray icon shows whether it is enabled or disabled.
-When enabled, after 6 seconds the chosen monitor is covered by a black window, giving the impression that the screen is dimmed or turned off.
+When enabled, the chosen monitor is covered by a black window after 6 seconds, giving the impression that the screen is dimmed or turned off.
 Users can undim the screen by right-clicking anywhere on it.

-The script is useful if you would like to (for example) use only one monitor and keep your workspace as free from distractions as possible.
+The script is useful if you would like to dim a specific monitor and keep your workspace as free from distractions as possible.
+It is more convenient than turning off the dimmed monitor, which requires a button press and which reorders your windows.

 The script was created with help from Google Gemini and OpenAI ChatGPT.